Makgadikgadi Pan: Geology

 As the ancestral Lake Makgadikgadi shrank, it left relic shorelines, which are most evident in the southwestern part of the basin.
 As the lake shrank numerous smaller lakes formed with progressively smaller shorelines.
-The relic shorelines at elevations of 3100 feet (945 m) and 3018 feet (920 m) can be seen mostly easily on Gidikwe Ridge, west of the Boteti River.
+The relic shorelines at elevations of 3100 ft and 3018 ft can be seen mostly easily on Gidikwe Ridge, west of the Boteti River.

 The geologic processes behind the formation of the basin are not well understood.
 It is conjectured that there was a gentle down-warping of the crust, with accompanying mild tectonics and associated faulting; however, no significant plate boundary faults have been identified.
 The main axis of the developing graben runs northeast–southwest.

 Kubu Island and Kukome Island are igneous rock "islands" in the salt flat of Sua pan.
 Kubu Island lies in the southwestern quadrant of Sua Pan, contains a number of baobab trees, and is protected as a national monument.